phnmnl/workflow-demo/README.md

 ## How to develop a simple R-based microservice

-In this session follows a tutorial on how to develop and integrate a R-based microservice and share it on GitHub.

-###Dockerize an R script

-When wrapping your R script in a Docker image you will need two files, your **R script file** and a **Dockerfile**, containing all the commands needed to assemble an image.
+When migrating your monolitic workflow to a microservice-based infrastructure, you will have to split it in smaller, interchangeable, tasks.
+This is anyway a general good practice to follow when you develope your software, that will promote *separation of concern* and reusability.

+Here we propose a microservice infrastructure based on MANTL.
+In MANTL, complex applications are built deploying Docker containers that act as microservices.
+When separating your application in Docker containers, it is important to find a good strategy to share data between them.
+In MANTL, [GlusterFS](https://www.gluster.org/) is used to provide a distributed filesystem where containers, that can potentially run on different nodes, can share data.
+Therefore, you can assume that each microservice in a complex workflow reads the input, and it writes the output, form some volume that will be mounted by MANTL.

+Here we use a workflow by the Kultima lab as benchmark.
+In this tutorial you will deploy your very own MANTL cluster, and run this workflow using an interactive Jupyter [notebook](https://github.com/phnmnl/workflow-demo/blob/master/Jupyter/Workflow.ipynb).
+Please give a quick look to it before to proceed with the next section.

+###Develope microservices with Docker

+In this section we show how to wrap a simple R-script in a Docker image, that can act as a microservice in a more complex workflow.
+For the best learning experience, we recommend that you repeat every step on your own.

-In this tutorial we will use one of the smallest services in this pipeline, the log2transformation.
-This process will take intensity data as an input using the commandArgs function in R and transform the data to log2 base scale.
-The missing values will be further imputed by zeros and the data exported with the desired name given.
+Here we use one of the smallest services in the benchmark pipeline, the [log2transformation](https://github.com/phnmnl/workflow-demo/tree/master/log2transformation).
+This process will take intensity data as an input, and transform it to the log2 base scale.
+The missing values will be further imputed by zeros.
+Please notice that in this R script, the data is read/write from/to the disk.

 ```R
 args <- commandArgs(trailingOnly = TRUE)